CemilBildircin/CemilBildircin/README.md

-- 👋 Hi, I’m @CemilBildircin
+- 👋 Hi, I’m Cemm,
-- 👀 I’m interested in SDET, SD and Coding
-- 🌱 I’m currently learning Java, Selenium, and Python.
+- 👀 I’m mastering my Java, Selenium, and Python skills.
 - 💞️ I’m looking to collaborate on CDET and SD projects.
-- 📫 How to reach me ccbildircin@gmail.com
+- 📫 Reach out to me --> ccbildircin@gmail.com

 <!---
 CemilBildircin/CemilBildircin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.